 Good news budget-conscious dieters, this red-hued fruit can help melt your love handles!
 How?
 Eating watermelon improves lipid profiles and lowers fat accumulation, thanks to the fruit's high concentration anthocyanin, a compound that calms the action of fat-storage genes, say University of Kentucky researchers.
 Watermelon can also help reduce post-pump muscle soreness, helping you get back to your workouts sooner rather than later after a grueling Crossfit class.

 Cost: $0.72 per cup

 Like watermelon, red grapes add fuel to your flat-belly fire because they contain anthocyanin.
-Pop a cup of ‘em in the freezer so you have a healthy snack on hand whenever a craving for something sweet and refreshing strikes.
+Pop a cup of 'em in the freezer so you have healthy snacks on hand whenever a craving for something sweet and refreshing strikes.

 Cost:$0.49 cents per ¼ cup serving

 Rather than pump yourself full of Pringles, grab a handful of pumpkin seeds.
 "Pumpkin seeds are a great source of minerals; they're lower in fat than almonds, and they offer antifungal and antiviral properties," says Academy of Nutrition and Dietetics spokesperson Angela Lemond.
 One ounce contains more than eight grams of protein and is also high in iron, potassium, and zinc, a mineral that provides a natural jolt that can help you maximize your gym time.

 Believe it or not, an entire cup of cucumber slices has just 16 calories!
 And normally we'd say that's not nearly enough calories to keep you full and satisfied but the veggie is about 95 percent water, so a cup full may actually be able to tide you over!